-Endogenic forces has been a recurring and important topic in Geography for IAS entrance examinations.
+Endogenic forces have been a recurring and important topic in Geography for IAS entrance examinations.
 You will get questions on topics like this in your exam as well as in the interview.
 Therefore, it is wise to learn the key points of all the topics to be extra ready for any question.
 In this article, we will cover the crucial aspects of endogenic forces that are significant from the IAS preparatory aspect.
 Let’s start with what are endogenic and exogenic forces?

-Clearly, the surface of the earth is not flat, but is rather unevenly spread out due to the presence of landforms including mountains, plains, hills, etc. These uneven landforms are formed and deformed over a period of time, in an ongoing process, due to the influence of internal and external forces from within and above the surface of the earth.
+Clearly, the surface of the earth is not flat but is rather unevenly spread out due to the presence of landforms including mountains, plains, hills, etc. These uneven landforms are formed and deformed over a while, in an ongoing process, due to the influence of internal and external pressure from within and above the surface of the earth.

-Simply put, we can define endogenic forces (internal) and exogenic forces (external) as the two major geomorphic forces that leads to the earth’s movements, and gives shape to the earth’s surface.
+Simply put, we can define endogenic forces (internal) and exogenic forces (external) as the two major geomorphic pressures that lead to the earth’s movements and give shape to the earth’s surface.

-Endogenic forces or endogenetic forces are the forces that originate inside the earth, therefore also called internal forces.
-These internal forces lead to vertical and horizontal movements, and result in subsidence, land upliftment, volcanism, faulting, folding, earthquakes, etc.,
+Endogenic forces or endogenetic forces are the pressure that originates inside the earth, therefore also called internal forces.
+These internal forces lead to vertical and horizontal movements and result in subsidence, land upliftment, volcanism, faulting, folding, earthquakes, etc.

-- These are also called internal forces as they form, originate and are located below the surface of the earth.
+# These are also called internal pressure as they form, originate and are located below the surface of the earth.

-- Slow movements: These are also referred to as Diastrophic forces.
-It results in changes over a period of time.
+# Slow movements: These are also referred to as Diastrophic forces.
+It results in changes over some time.

-- Sudden movements: As the name suggests, these are the visible movements, and includes significant landform changes like earthquakes and volcanic eruptions.
+# Sudden motions: As the name suggests, these are the visible motions, and include significant landform changes like earthquakes and volcanic eruptions.

 Slow Movements (Diastrophic forces)